amithamurali/csye6225-fall2017/README.md

 * Add HTTP requests in the thread group
 * Run the test

-Link to TravisCI build for the project
+Link to TravisCI build for the project.

 * https://travis-ci.com/amithamurali/csye6225-fall2017